 You are entitled to receive necessary health care in the municipality where you live, or where you currently reside.
 If you are on holiday/a tourist in another municipality and turn ill, call the emergency out-of-hours clinic on 116 117 to get access to necessary health care.
 Visit the webpages of the local municipality for information on COVID-19 testing.

-Recommendations for public transport and flights
+Recommendations for public transport

 When travelling by public transport, we often gather in crowds and it can be difficult to keep sufficient distance to others.
 This may contribute to further transmission.
 It is therefore recommended to limit the use of public transport.